About Accelerated Mobile Pages (AMP)

 Even better, AMP pages can be served directly from Google AMP Cache.
 Whenever possible, Google will choose to serve the cached copy of the landing page, which offers the fastest loading.
 When unable to serve from cache (due to feature incompatibility or other technical reasons), your AMP landing page will load from your web server.
-Although this isn't as fast as serving from cache, it's still much faster than the average non-AMP landing page.
+Although this is not as fast as serving from cache, it is still much faster than the average non-AMP landing page.

-In the new AdWords experience, you can apply the principles of AMP by creating AMPHTML ads.
-These ads allow you to deliver faster, lighter and more secure ad experiences across all platforms.
+In the new Google Ads experience, you can apply the principles of AMP by creating AMPHTML ads.
+These ads allow you to deliver faster, lighter, and more secure ad experiences across all platforms.
 You also have the ability to serve AMPHTML ads on both AMP and non-AMP pages.

 Building with AMP